Critical MeMe

 Conviction (2010)

-Truly amazing story of a woman, without even a high school diploma, working for years to become a lawyer to work on overturning her brother’s conviction for murder.
+Truly amazing story of a woman, without even a high school diploma, struggling for years to become a lawyer to work on overturning her brother’s conviction for murder.
 After spending 18 years in prison, he was finally exonerated due to her diligence and belief in him.
 I mean, wow.

 Not only is the story itself amazing, the film is well-done and resists the sweeping music and emotional button-pushing that is usually found in films like these.